 Symbiosis, I think you’d call it.
 As small birds clean off bugs from the hide of hippopotami or clean the teeth of patient gators, so we children of the machine crawl about within its superstructure, fixing any breakdowns we come across.
 Just as it is in nature, a mutually beneficial arrangement.

-The cone of light projected from the awkwardly heavy little lantern swept across a detail I would've passed by otherwise.
+The cone of light projected from the awkwardly heavy little lantern swept across a detail I would’ve passed by otherwise.
 A hatch, like many others I’d seen, situated low enough in the wall that I’d have to crawl through.
 The design stamped into the thin metal panel was recognizable to me as Grandfather’s monogram, also present on various other flat surfaces throughout the tower.

 As good a time as ever to find out what lay behind them.
 Unless they all concealed something different?
 I set the toolbox down to one side and withdrew a screwdriver.
 The bolts came out easily enough, with perhaps twenty rotations of each.
 I tucked them away in one of the toolbox drawers lest I lose them down some gap in the floor panels.

 At first I thought it to be an air duct.
 Only I felt no moving air within.
 Instead, handrails lined the interior walls above and below, with maintenance access panels every ten feet.
 I was loathe to climb in there, even with the lantern, but realized I could at least evade being roped into more compulsory repair jobs this way.